oceanprotocol-archive/OEPs/9/README.md

 The AGENT node will be in charge of manage the Contracts creation.
 The Ocean DB integration is optional, so the Metadata will be stored there only if Ocean DB interface implementation is provided.
-Contract information MUST be persisted in the Decentralized VM and Ocean DB (if the configuration is provided), storing in the Decentralized DB only the essential information to run the Smart Contracts.
+Contract information MUST be persisted in the KEEPER::DEC-VM and Ocean DB (if the configuration is provided), storing in the Decentralized DB only the essential information to run the Smart Contracts.

 Ocean DB will store the complete metadata information.
 To coordinate the creation of the Contracts in a consistent way in both data stores, the AGENT will implement an Orchestration component in charge of that.